• LinkedIn

 • Torsional testing machines

-• Shoe testing systems
+• Footwear testing systems

-• Ski boots and footwear testing machines
+• Ski boots testing machines

 • Robot-based testing systems

-• Electrodynamic actuators
+• Linear motor actuators

 • Electromechanical actuators